Revolutionizing Mixed Precision Quantization: Towards Training-free Automatic Proxy Discovery via Large Language Models

 \subsection{Observations and Motivations}

 As shown in Table~\ref{tab:review_zc}, we can clearly observe that existing proxies (i.e., HAWQ, OMPQ) for training-free MPQ still depend on hand-crafted rules (e.g., Hessian traces or activation–weight statistics), which results in huge labor costs.
 Moreover, those methods suffer from large calibration sets, such as HAWQ-V2 requiring $8{,}192$ samples and $50$ iterations, and HAWQ over $2{,}500$ updates.
 Even OMPQ relies on manual patterns, making these methods costly and sensitive to expert design.
 For a new task or dataset, MPQ proxies face a dilemma: they must either be re-searched from scratch, which is computationally expensive and inflexible, or transferred from proxies designed for other tasks, which risks sub-optimal quantization performance due to task mismatch.
 Motivated by the reasoning abilities of LLMs, we investigate whether they can automatically generate effective training-free proxies for MPQ.
 Using a simple prompt (\textbf{App. \red{A}}), LLMs can produce proxy candidates, but naive prompting yields inconsistent performance due to the lack of task-aware feedback.
-To overcome this, we propose a Direct Policy Optimization (DPO) based reinforcement learning framework, inspired by Chain-of-Thought (CoT) prompting in LLMs (i.e., Deepseek).
-This establishes a feedback loop between the LLM and the MPQ task, allowing iterative refinement of proxies with lightweight reward signals.
+To overcome this, we adopt a Direct Preference Optimization (DPO)–based strategy controller that reweights three prompt templates using fitness feedback, without fine-tuning the LLM.
+This establishes a task-aware feedback loop that iteratively refines proxy quality with lightweight signals.
 As a result, LLM-driven proxy generation reduces dependence on experts and calibration, while producing more accurate and hardware-aware proxies, offering a scalable and efficient paradigm for training-free MPQ.
 Importantly, the TAP proxy metric presented in Table~\ref{tab:review_zc} is only one example among multiple optimal proxy-metric formulas generated by the large language model.
 This particular formula reorganizes and quantifies existing heuristic rules using mathematical constructs such as norms, entropy, and exponential decay.
 By drawing on vast domain knowledge, the LLM can extract and recombine effective heuristics; the resulting algorithms inherit the rationality of human expertise while overcoming its inherent limitations.